lyndertmanani/Banking-ADI-/README.md

 # Banking-ADI-
-A simple banking system for your school project...clear
+A simple banking system for your school project... project database: retailbankbd